fginter/dep_search/webapi.md

 ## Under nginx

-This happens in two parts:
+Running under the nginx web server happens in two parts:

-1. Launch the dep_search webapi using `uwsgi` and tell it to talk over a unix socket.
+1. Launch the dep_search webapi through `uwsgi` and tell it to talk over a unix socket.
-2. Tell the `nginx` web server where this socket is.
+2. Tell the `nginx` web server where this socket is so it can direct the traffic there.

 ### uWSGI socket